Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: : Online Self-Play MARL Safety Training of LLMs

-\paragraph{RL training objectives.} We optimize the policy $\pi_\theta$ using an RL objective tailored to the red-teaming game setting.
-Over $M$ gradient accumulation steps, we compute mini-batch gradients using the Re++ objective based on normalized token-level advantages $\mathcal{A}_{P,t}^{\text{norm}}$ (Eq. \ref{eq:advantage_norm}):
+{\textbf{Role-specific advantage normalization.}} We optimize the policy $\pi_\theta$ using an RL objective tailored to the red-teaming game setting.
+Over $M$ gradient accumulation steps, we compute mini-batch gradients using the Re++ objective based on normalized role-specific token-level advantages $\mathcal{A}_{P,t}^{\text{norm}}$ (Eq. \ref{eq:advantage_norm}). {Empirically, we find this critical for allowing a single model to learn from the opposite reward signals of both roles.}

-where $\rho_{P,t}(\theta) = \frac{\pi_{\theta}(y_{P,t}|y_{P,<t})}{\pi_{\theta_{\text{old}}}(y_{P,t}|y_{P,<t})}$.
+where \resizebox{0.2\textwidth}{!}{$\rho_{P,t}(\theta) = \frac{\pi_{\theta}(y_{P,t}|y_{P,<t})}{\pi_{\theta_{\text{old}}}(y_{P,t}|y_{P,<t})}$}

-\paragraph{Auxiliary SFT regularization.} Empirically, we find that optimizing solely for the game reward yields highly safe models that rarely over-refuse, but may degrade in open-ended conversational quality apparent from decreased AlpacaEval-2 scores -- since the reward function does not directly incentivize natural dialogue.
-To address this, we experiment with a variant of our method that mixes in supervised fine-tuning (SFT) updates on a self-distilled dataset $\mathcal{D}_{SFT}$ (see \S~\ref{sec::experiment},\S~\ref{app:more_dataset_details}) concurrently with $\mathcal{L}_{RL}$:
+\textbf{Auxiliary SFT regularization.} Optimizing solely for game reward yields safe models that rarely over-refuse, but may degrade open-ended conversational quality (reflected in lower AlpacaEval-2 scores).
+To address this, we optionally mix in supervised fine-tuning (SFT) on a self-distilled dataset $\mathcal{D}_{SFT}$ (see \S~\ref{sec::experiment},\S~\ref{app:more_dataset_details}) concurrently with $\mathcal{L}_{RL}$: